-Thalawathugoda Biodiversity Study Park (now known as the Diyasaru Park) is an wetland artificially built near new Parliament Complex in Sri Jayawardanapura in a marshland.
+Thalawathugoda Biodiversity Study Park (now known as the Diyasaru Park) is a wetland artificially built near the new Parliament Complex in Sri Jayawardanapura in a marshland.
 This park lies hidden behind the Parliament on the Japan Sri Lanka friendship road with only a small board visible to the road.
 Diyasaru Park covers approximately 60 acres with artificial ponds and canals where you could see over 50 varieties of migratory birds, over 15 fish varieties including three endemic to Sri Lanka and over 25 butterfly species.
 It is also home to few crocodiles and about five Fishing Cats (Prionailurus viverrinus) locally known as “Handun Diviya” and “Kola Diviya“.

 The park is open all seven days of the week from 6 AM to 6 PM.

 - Attractions of Sri Lanka